 - Budget – How much does it cost to run a reasonably featured shop?

 - Ease Of Use – How easy is it to get started?

-- Which platform offers better support?
+- Design – Which platform has better looking themes?

 Right now, my kids and I are running a WooCommerce store together at KidInCharge.com.

 In addition, the majority of students in my Create A Profitable Online Store Course are using Shopify and I’ve supported them for over a decade.

 Ultimately, the right shopping cart for your business depends on your specific needs and abilities.
 As a result, in addition to this article, you should sign up for a free trial of both tools and try them for yourself.

 Get My Free Mini Course On How To Start A Successful Ecommerce Store